 The new payment experience is restricted to invoices sent by merchants through our partner network.
 Merchants using these partner platforms undergo verification and compliance checks from our partners.

-Note: The initial release in May 2018 will only support invoice payments from Xero.
+Note: The initial release supports invoice payments only from Xero and FreshBooks.
 Other partner solutions will roll out in the following months.